-With your plan, you should keep very close track of the investments you have made, and the reasons for each one, and the results in terms of any profits or losses.
-This will help you see which types of trades have been most profitable for you, which in turn helps you adjust your plan further as required.
+You should keep close track of the investments you have made, and your reasons for making each investment.
+Track the results in terms of any profits or losses.
+This oversight will help you see which types of trades have been most profitable for you—which in turn helps you adjust your plan further as required.

 Developing Rock Solid Rules

 You absolutely must have trading rules.
 It will be difficult to fully express the importance of this aspect of "the new investment you," so let's just state it again: you absolutely must have trading rules.

-For example, you decide to never invest in foreign market companies or those which have a share price of less than $2 or are in certain industries or have certain debt loads or revenue amounts.
+For example, you decide to never invest in foreign market companies, those companies which have a share price of less than $2, or shares of certain industries or have certain debt loads or revenue amounts.
 It could be anything really and must be developed and adjusted over time.
-Keep the purpose in mind always — to protect yourself from those bone-headed mistakes we all make from time to time.
+Keep the purpose in mind always—to protect yourself from those bone-headed mistakes we all make from time to time.

-Once you make a rule, you absolutely must stick to it 100 percent.
+Once you make a rule, you absolutely must stick to it 100%.
 You can adjust the rules as you go based mainly on the types of results you are achieving with each type of trade.
 By tweaking them as you learn and perform, you will continually strengthen your strategy and protect yourself, while you search for profits.

-Even if you've been trading penny stocks since you were 14-years-old and have been leading the industry for low-priced, speculative stocks in just about every aspect, you will learn new things every day (or you should be).
+Even if you've been trading penny stocks since you were 14-years-old and had been leading the industry for low-priced, speculative stocks in just about every aspect, you will learn new things every day (or you should be).

 In other words, your journey to becoming a great investor involves continuous and endless learning.
 The more new approaches you absorb and the more strategies, protocols, and information you digest, the more frequently your investment approach will pay off.

 Stop Loss Limits